openharmony/test_xdevice/README.md

     ```
     run:
-         Execute the selected test cases.
+         This command is used to execute the selected testcases.
-         The command execution process includes use case compilation, execution, and result collection.
+         It includes a series of processes such as use case compilation, execution, and result collection.
     usage: run [-l TESTLIST [TESTLIST ...] | -tf TESTFILE
                 [TESTFILE ...]] [-tc TESTCASE] [-c CONFIG] [-sn DEVICE_SN]
                 [-rp REPORT_PATH [REPORT_PATH ...]]